zjerath/NASA-GEOS-Build/README.md

 # NASA-GEOS-Build
-Containerization project for the GMAO(Global Modeling and Assimilation Office) at NASA Goddard Space Flight Center Included are definition files for building GEOSfvdycore and GEOSgcm in both Docker and Singularity
+Containerization project for the GMAO(Global Modeling and Assimilation Office) at NASA Goddard Space Flight Center <br />
+Included are definition files for building GEOSfvdycore and GEOSgcm in both Docker and Singularity

 # Docker